Critical Illness

 17. Idiopathic Parkinson’s Disease

-18. Open Chest Surgery to Aorta
+18. Surgery to Aorta

 19. Alzheimer’s Disease / Severe Dementia